-- Use the rim of a glass (7cm diameter), turned upside down, to create the dumpling rounds.
+- Use the rim of a glass (7cm diameter) or a cookie cutter, to create the dumpling rounds.
 Begin at the top edge and work your way around and then into the centre, leaving little space between rounds.
 Twist the glass back and forth a few times to cut through the dough.

 - Once you’re done, pull the leftover dough away, and roll it into a ball and pop it under the cloth with the rest of the dough.
 If they feel dry you can dampen the tea towel, or wrap each ball in cling wrap or aluminium foil.